mercedes-benz/ardep/samples/can_usb_bridge/README.rst

 CAN USB Bridge sample
 #####################

-This sample uses the application from the Cannectivity repository and just provides overlays for compatability with the ARDEP board.
+This sample uses the application from the CANnectivity repository and just provides overlays for compatability with the ARDEP board.

 It creates a CAN to USB bridge connecting *CAN A* of the ARDEP board to the USB Host.

-The `Cannectivity repository <https://github.com/CANnectivity/cannectivity>`_ is automatically downloaded as a Zephyr module with ``west update`` on workspace setup.
+The `CANnectivity repository <https://github.com/CANnectivity/cannectivity>`_ is automatically downloaded as a Zephyr module with ``west update`` on workspace setup.
 You can find it under ``{WORKSPACE_ROOT}/modules/lib/cannectivity``.

-As a *one-time setup*, you need to install the Cannectivity UDEV rule (analogous to the one we installed in :ref:`getting_started` guide):
+As a *one-time setup*, you need to install the CANnectivity UDEV rule (analogous to the one we installed in :ref:`getting_started` guide):

 .. code-block::